senclimate/CRO/docsrc/python/index.rst

 What is CRO?
 ============

 The recharge oscillator (RO) model is one of the leading theories for the El Niño–Southern Oscillation (ENSO) :cite:`jin1997, jin2020, vialard2025`.
-While the literature contains many RO variants and implementations, :code:`CRO` is an open-source Python and MATLAB package for solving the RO equations, fitting parameters to observational or model data, and applying the model in teaching and research :cite:`kim2025`.
+While the literature contains many RO variants and implementations, :code:`CRO` is an open-source Python and Matlab package for solving the RO equations, fitting parameters to observational or model data, and applying the model in teaching and research :cite:`kim2025`.

 Key Features
 ------------